mheine/Spectra/README.md

 * **ESC** - Quit the program

 ## Contributors
-The project was done as a part of the course DH2323 Computer Graphics and Interaction, given at KTH Royal Institute of Technology during the Spring of 2016, examined by Christopher Peters.
+The project was done originally created as a part of the course DH2323 Computer Graphics and Interaction, given at KTH Royal Institute of Technology during the Spring of 2016, examined by Christopher Peters.

-The group members are:
+The group members were:
+* Marcus Heine – mheine@kth.se
 * Ludwig Sidenmark – ludwigsi@kth.se
-* Marcus Heine – mheine@kth.se
 * Jonathan Golan – golan@kth.se